 Nespresso pods should be stored properly. so you can extend their shelf life even further, allowing you to store up and avoid having to purchase new ones for a long time.

-Testing if a capsule has been compromised
+How to test if a Nespresso capsule has been compromised

 Air is our biggest enemy and the most likely culprit if your capsules taste off.

 We recommend performing a visual check to see whether your pods may have been accidentally punctured.
 Gently rub the foil seal on a capsule and see if it bounces back.
 This indicates there’s pressure inside the pod and the seal hasn’t been broken or punctured.

 Is it safe drink Nespresso pods after their expiry date?

 There’s nothing to worry about in terms of your health, but it won’t be the nicest cup of coffee you have tasted.
 In any case, drink it, even if it’s been years, but be warned that it might not be as good as it was at first.

 There isn’t much difference between fresh and old capsules, even if they are really ancient.
 A few months old pods will occasionally create a coffee with less cream and a slightly flatter flavor.

 Additionally, a bitterness or astringency may indicate that the coffee has oxidized.

 None of these faults will render a cup of coffee that is in any way unsafe or could make you sick.
 Even if bacteria has got inside, the 93-degree hot water will in all likelihood kill them long before it gets to your lips.